VDE e.V.: Organization

-With 36,000 members (including 1,300 companies) the VDE Association for Electrical, Electronic & Information Technologies is one of the largest technical and scientific associations in Europe.
-VDE embraces science, standardization work and product testing and certification under one roof.
+VDE carries out standardization work, product testing and certification.
 VDE is involved in technical knowledge transfers, research and promoting young talents in the technologies of electrical engineering, electronics and information technology and their applications.
 Other VDE activities include ensuring safety in electrical engineering, developing recognized technical regulations as national and international standards as well as testing and certifying electrical and electronic devices and systems.
 VDE works in the fields of information technology, energy, medical engineering, microelectronics, micro and nanotechnology and automation.
-The VDE is headquartered in Frankfurt am Main and has main branches in Brussels and Berlin.